massir-rpi/music-player-vertical/README.md

-# Suno Interview Android App
+# Vertically Paged Music Player App
 This is a vertically paged music player for Android that fetches from Suno AI's test endpoint.
 Made by Richard Massimilla.

 ## Core features